mongodb/docs/source/includes/fundamentals/auth-specify.rst

 methods that construct instances containing your authentication mechanism and credentials.
 When you use the ``MongoCredential`` helper class, you need to use the ``MongoClientSettings.Builder`` class to configure your connection settings when constructing your ``MongoClient``.
-Select the :guilabel:`MongoCredential` tab in the respective section to see the syntax for authenticating using a ``MongoCredential``.
+The :guilabel:`MongoCredential` tab in each section provides the syntax for authenticating using a ``MongoCredential``.

 For more information on these classes and methods, refer to the following API